About

 Interdisciplinary by necessity

-The questions at this frontier — trust, accountability, collective action, decision-making near catastrophe — have never lived inside any single field.
-Economics, psychology, policy, math, and ML must work together as one.
+The questions at this frontier — cooperation, accountability, trust repair, stakeholder representation — have never lived inside any single field.
+AI, labor economics, organizational behavior, mechanism design, psychology, and policy must work together as one.

 A mirror for humanity

-The biases and blind spots we find in artificial agents are rarely the model’s invention.
+The biases and blind spots we find in AI workers are rarely the model’s invention.
 They are inherited from us.
-Governing AI well forces us to examine the institutions and incentives we already live inside.
+Governing AI labor well forces us to examine the institutions and incentives we already live inside.

 Advance, don’t retreat

 We are not here to slow progress.
-We are here to ensure the most powerful technology ever created points in the right direction.
+We are here to ensure the largest labor transformation in history points in the right direction.

 Get in touch

-Whether you want to collaborate on research, discuss governance frameworks, or explore how our work applies to your domain — we're always interested in connecting.
+Whether you want to collaborate on research, discuss governance frameworks for the AI workforce, or explore how our work applies to your domain — we're always interested in connecting.

 hello@reigndragon.ai